Baked Teriyaki Salmon

 Teriyaki Sauce:

-• Combine the mirin, soy sauce, rice vinegar, sesame oil, brown sugar, garlic and ginger in a small sauce pan.
-Bring to a low boil, then a simmer for 10-15 minutes.
+• Combine the 2/3 cup mirin, 1 cup low sodium soy sauce, 2 tablespoons rice vinegar, 1 teaspoon sesame oil, 1/3 cup light brown sugar, grated or minced 4 cloves fresh garlic and grated or minced 2 tablespoons fresh ginger in a small saucepan.
+Bring the mixture to a low boil, then simmer for 10-15 minutes.
 Mixture will be thin and boil over easily due to the sugar, so keep the heat low and watch carefully.

 • Using an immersion blender or small food processor, blend well.

-• In a separate bowl or small measuring cup, whisk together the cornstarch and water until fully combined.
+• In a separate bowl or small measuring cup, whisk together the 3 tablespoons cornstarch or arrowroot and 3 tablespoons water until fully combined.
 Mix with teriyaki marinade until it becomes glossy.
 Remove from heat, mixture will thicken as it cools.

 Salmon:

-• Place salmon fillets on the baking sheet and season liberally with salt and pepper.
+• Place the 12 ounces salmon, cut into 4 equal filets, on the prepared baking sheet and season liberally with 1/2 teaspoon coarse sea salt and 1/2 teaspoon ground black pepper .

 • Bake for 10 minutes.
-Remove and baste with teriyaki sauce, return to the oven for 5 minutes.
+Remove and baste with the prepared teriyaki sauce, return to the oven for 5 minutes.

-• Remove and baste again, return for 2 minutes.*
+• Remove and baste again, returning for 2 minutes.

-• Remove and top with sesame seeds and scallions.
+• Remove and top with the 1 tablespoon toasted sesame seeds and sliced 2 tablespoons scallions.

 • If you've tried this recipe, come back and let us know how it was in the comments or star ratings.